Batch-Man/Button/README.md

 After printing, it returns the area of the button and the inverted color, which can be used afterward with the GetInput.exe plugin.

 > [!NOTE]
-> In this version, an addition parameter is required at the end of the call
+In this version, an addition parameter is required at the end of the call.
-> It also fixes the QuickEdit issues in Windows 7 and later systems
+It also fixes the QuickEdit issues in Windows 7 and later systems.

 **Author: Kvc**